Bhumikachitkara/Netflix-Content-Analytics-Recommendation-System/README.md

 - NLP topic modelling on descriptions (e.g. BERTopic)
 - Content-gap detection model for acquisition strategy
 - Production deployment as a real-time recommendation API

----

-## 📄 License

-This project is released under the MIT License.
-Dataset sourced from the publicly available Netflix Titles dataset (Kaggle).